 Published on | 2 years ago

-Last updated on | 2 months ago
+Last updated on | 2 weeks ago

 marie.timmermann@fwo.be

 For certain actions under the Digital Europe Programme referring to Cybersecurity, High-Performance Computing and AI, Data & Cloud, the participation of legal entities controlled from non-EU country can be restricted, according to art.
 12(5) and 12(6) of the Digital Europe Regulation.
 This is also the case for legal entities established in the territory of an eligible country but controlled by a third country or by a third country legal entity.
 The specific requirements for the individual call topics can be found in the respective call documents.
+If a call is subject to such restrictions, all project participants are required to complete an Ownership Control Declaration which will be submitted as part of the application.

 EEA EFTA countries (Ijsland, Liechtenstein and Norway) are fully associated to the Digital Europe Programme and benefit from a status equivalent to that of the Member States.